KenKundert/nestedtext/doc/common_mistakes.rst

 .. currentmodule:: nestedtext

-Two Values for One Key
+Two values for one key
 ----------------------

 When :func:`load()` or :func:`loads()` complains of errors it is important to